-Based on reimbursement levels provided in this report, would you judge the long-term comparative value of adding school-based interventions to medication and/or all types of behavioral/psychosocial interventions compared to medication and/or behavioral/psychosocial interventions alone to be: 1) high value; 2) reasonable value; or 3) low value?
+2. Based on reimbursement levels provided with this report, would you judge the long-term comparative value of combined medications and behavioral/psychosocial treatments compared to medication alone to be 1) high value; 2) reasonable value; or 3) low value?